baspalinckx/laprecord_angular/README.md

 # Lap Record Angular Front-end

 To learn more about MEAN stack development all students had to make an Angular front-end with some CRUD based operations implemented.
-I decided to build a web app for car enthusiast to share their fastest lap times for other to see.
+I decided to build a web app for car enthusiast to share their fastest lap times for others to see.

 ## I learned